-Arleen Paré’s first book, Paper Trail, was nominated for the Dorothy Livesay BC Book Award for Poetry and won the Victoria Butler Book Prize in 2008.
-Leaving Now, a novel, was released in 2012.
-Lake of Two Mountains, her third book, won the 2014 Governor General’s Award for Poetry, was nominated for the Victoria Butler Book Prize, and won the CBC Bookie Award.
-Paré’s latest poetry collection, He Leaves His Face in the Funeral Car was published in 2015.
-She lives in Victoria with her partner of 36 years.
-The Girls with Stone Faces is her fourth poetry collection.
+Arleen Paré’s first book, Paper Trail, was nominated for the Dorothy Livesay BC Book Award for Poetry and won the City of Victoria Butler Book Prize in 2008.
+Leaving Now, a mixed-genre novel released in 2012, was highlighted on All Lit Up.
+Lake of Two Mountains, her third book, won the 2014 Governor General’s Award for Poetry, was nominated for the Butler Book Prize and won the CBC Bookie Award.
+Paré’s poetry collection, He Leaves His Face in the Funeral Car, was a 2015 Victoria Butler Book Prize finalist.
+She lives in Victoria with her partner of thirty-seven years.
+The Girls with Stone Faces is her fifth book.

 Interviews & Articles